lsdopen/lsdmesp/assets/testing-strimzi/README.md

 ./create_client_properties.sh lsdadmin
 ```

-Finally connect to the nodeport port for any of the brokersL
+Finally connect to the nodeport port for any of the brokers:

 > kafka-topics --list --bootstrap-server broker0.mesp.lsdopen.io:32100 --command-config ../config/lsdadmin.properties